Written by Alana C.

-Here we with yet another year of the hottest temperatures on record.
-When summer comes, the sweaty afternoons leave us searching for clothes to keep us cool and comfortable in the summer heat.
+When the heat comes, the sweaty afternoons leave us searching for clothes to keep us cool and comfortable in the summer heat.

-And considering that you landed yourself on this page, I’m assuming that you’re specifically looking for shorts that are not only comfortable and breathable but also healthy for you and for the planet.
+And considering you landed on this page, I’m assuming that you’re specifically looking for shorts that are not only comfortable and breathable but also healthy for you and for the planet.

-So in this article, we’re breaking down what to look for in sustainable and non-toxic shorts, and then giving you our favorite brands for each category (like the best for men, women, and kids; the best for working out; the best denim; etc).
+So in this article, we’re breaking down what to look for in sustainable and non-toxic shorts, and then giving you our favorite brands for each category.
 This will include shorts made out of natural materials like linen, hemp, and organic cotton, as well as non-toxic dyes and other eco-friendly initiatives.

 P.S.
-While we have you, here are some other non-toxic articles for summer that you might find helpful:
+Here are some other non-toxic articles for spring and summer that you might find helpful:

 - These are the least toxic swimwear brands

 - Here’s where to find the least toxic kiddie pools

 - Non-toxic popsicle molds

 - Materials to Look for in Organic & Sustainable Shorts